 Pesto Risotto with Balsamic Strawberries is a lovely twist on the classic Caprese flavors.
 I developed this recipe during a sad summer when I couldn’t eat nightshade vegetables (which includes tomatoes-gasp!).
 The elimination diet was tough, but it also prompted me to stretch my culinary muscles.

-My summer without tomatoes has been sad, but it’s also inspired new recipes as I tackled the culinary challenge of an elimination diet.
-I adore the classic Caprese flavor profile and craved it deeply, so I started experimenting with the savory side of strawberries.
+I adore the classic Caprese flavor profile and craved it deeply that I started experimenting with the savory side of strawberries.
 I just wanted something red to go with the green.
 This oven-baked risotto is one of the best dishes to come out of my nightshade-free diet.
 The fresh basil and strawberries speak of the garden’s harvest.
 This is an elegant dish, worthy of entertaining.
-It serves 6-8.

-2. Place the lid on your dutch oven and put it in the oven for 18 minutes.
+- Place the lid on your dutch oven and put it in the oven for 18 minutes.
 No peeking.
-In the meantime, slice the strawberries and mascerate them in vinegar with a hint of sea salt as well.
+In the meantime, slice the strawberries and macerate them in vinegar with a hint of sea salt as well.
 If using pine nuts, toast them now and set aside.